-(3) Any goods that are the subject of an offence in terms of subsection (1) shall be liable to forfeiture. [subsection inserted by Act 22 of 2001]
+(3) Any goods that are the subject of an offence in terms of subsection (1) shall be liable to forfeiture.

 186. Penalties for failure to keep books, etc., in connection with manufacture of goods liable to excise duty or surtax